 - Bake bread for 50-60 minutes or until a toothpick tester comes out clean with no crumbs.

-- Transfer bread, still in the loaf pan, to a wire cooling rack to cool.
+- Transfer bread, still in the loaf pan, to a wire cooling rack.
 Allow bread to cool completely before removing from the pan.
-If bread is still warm, it can be cooled completely on the write rack.

 - Serve bread as desired.